Sapphire Preferred vs Delta Reserve

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Sapphire Preferred comes out ahead at ~$1,443 at a lower $95 annual fee vs $650.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Sapphire Preferred comes out ahead at ~$1,603 at a lower $95 annual fee vs $650.
 Sapphire Preferred sits in Chase UR; Delta Reserve sits in Delta SkyMiles.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Chase